MicrosoftDocs/MIMDocs/MIMDocs/pam/use-azure-mfa-for-activation.md

 ---
-title: Use Azure MFA to activate PAM | Microsoft Docs
+title: Use Azure AD Multi-Factor Authentication to activate PAM | Microsoft Docs
-description: Set up Azure MFA as a second layer of security when your users activate roles in Privileged Access Management.
+description: Set up Azure AD Multi-Factor Authentication as a second layer of security when your users activate roles in Privileged Access Management.
 keywords:
 author: billmath
 ms.author: billmath